salvatore-dimartino/LaTazza/templates/DesignDocumentTemplate.md

 \<mention architectural patterns used, if any>

+We decided to use a 2-Layers Architecture, with presentation(gui) and application logic layers.

 From the first line of code of the .java files, it is easy to recognise the structure of the UML Diagram.

 ```plantuml